-- "Administration" means the Government of the State whose flag the Ship is entitled to fly or under whose authority the Ship is authorised to operate in the specific case. - "IACS" means the International Association of Classification Societies. - "Interested Party" means the party, other than the Society, having an interest in or responsibility for the Ship, product, plant or system subject to classification or certification (such as the owner of the Ship and his representatives, the ship builder, the engine builder or the supplier of parts to be tested) who requests the Services or on whose behalf the Services are requested. - "Owner" means the registered owner, the ship owner, the manager or any other party with the responsibility, legally or contractually, to keep the ship seaworthy or in service, having particular regard to the provisions relating to the maintenance of class laid down in Part A, Chapter 2 of the Rules for the Classification of Ships or in the corresponding rules indicated in the specific Rules. - "Rules" in these General Conditions means the documents below issued by the Society: - (i) Rules for the Classification of Ships or other special units; - (ii) Complementary Rules containing the requirements for product, plant, system and other certification or containing the requirements for the assignment of additional class notations: - (iii) Rules for the application of statutory rules, containing the rules to perform the duties delegated by Administrations; - (iv) Guides to carry out particular activities connected with Services; - (v) Any other technical document, as for example rule variations or interpretations. - "Services" means the activities described in Article 1 below, rendered by the Society upon request made by or on behalf of the Interested Party. - "Ship" means ships, boats, craft and other special units, as for example offshore structures, floating units and underwater craft. - "Society" or "TASNEEF" means Tasneef and/or all the companies in the Tasneef Group which provide the Services. - "Surveyor" means technical staff acting on behalf of the Society in performing the Services.
+Administration" means the Government of the State whose flag the ship is entitled to fly or under whose authority the ship is authorized to operate in the specific case.

+"IACS" means the International Association of Classification Societies.

+"Interested Party" means the party, other than the Society, having an interest in or responsibility for the Ship, product, plant or system subject to classification or certification (such as the owner of the Ship and his representatives, the shipbuilder, the engine builder or the supplier of parts to be tested) who requests the Services or on whose behalf the Services are requested.

+"Owner" means the registered owner, the shipowner, the manager or any other party with the responsibility, legally or contractually, to keep the ship seaworthy or in service, having particular regard to the provisions relating to the maintenance of class laid down in Part A, Chapter 2 of the Rules for the Classification of Ships or in the corresponding rules indicated in the Specific Rules.

+"Rules" in these General Conditions means the documents below issued by the Society:

+- (i) Rules for the Classification of Ships or other special units. - (ii) Complementary Rules containing the requirements for product, plant, system and other certification or containing the requirements for the assignment of additional class notations; - (iii) Rules for the application of statutory rules, containing the rules to perform the duties delegated by Administrations. - (iv) Guides to carry out particular activities connected with Services; - (v) Any other technical document, for example, rule variations or interpretations.

-Article '
+"Services" means the activities described in paragraph 1 below, rendered by the Society upon request made by or on behalf of the Interested Party.

+"Ship" means ships, boats, craft and other special units, for example, offshore structures, floating units and underwater craft.

+"Society" or "TASNEEF" means TASNEEF Maritime

+"Surveyor" means technical staff acting on behalf of the Society in performing the Services.

+"Force Majeure" means damage to the ship; unforeseen inability of the Society to attend the ship due to government restrictions on right of access or movement of personnel; unforeseeable delays in port or inability to discharge cargo due to unusually lengthy periods of severe weather, strikes or civil strife; acts of war; or other force majeure.

+1. Society Roles

 - 1.1.
 The purpose of the Society is, among others, the classification and certification of ships and the certification of their parts and components.
-In particular, the Society: - (i) sets forth and develops Rules; - (ii) publishes the Register of Ships; - (iii) issues certificates, statements and reports based on its survey activities. - 1.2.
-The Society also takes part in the implementation of national and international rules and standards as delegated by various G overnments. - 1.3.
-The Society carries out technical assistance activities on request and provides special services outside the scope of classification, which are regulated by these general conditions, unless expressly excluded in the particular contract.
+In particular, the Society: - (i) sets forth and develops Rules. - (ii) publishes the Register of Ships. - (iii) Issues certificates, statements and reports based on its survey activities. - 1.2.
+The Society also takes part in the implementation of national and international rules and standards as delegated by various Governments. - 1.3.
+The Society carries out technical assistance activities on request and provides special services outside the scope of classification, which is regulated by these general conditions unless expressly excluded in the particular contract.